SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Attempted abduction of Cochran, Dec.
 14; Cochran's second interviewee, who states goal of visitors is to seize Cochran; Enters, with Langdon and thereafter, on Dec.
 14

 Cochran Dep.
 I; Seveay Dep.
 I; B. Rowell Dep.
 I; S. Rowell Dep.; Hall Dep.
-I. Note: Hall, Seveay, B. Rowell and S. Rowell refer only to "Captain White."
+I. Note: Hall, Seveay, B. Rowell and S. Rowell refer only to "Captain White"

 Wigglesworth (Doctor) [Samuel]